 Alternatively, if you over-tighten something you risk damaging the thread.
 If you spot this immediately then you simply put your head in your hands and cry at the thought of how much it might cost you to get the local scooter shop to repair your over-eagerness with a ratchet.
 If such an error doesn't come to light straightaway, then the damaged fastening might then come loose of its own accord and like an under-tightened nut and bolt, will often lead to something falling off unexpectedly.

 Common sense suggests that not every single fastening always has to be torqued, but an overtightened spark plug that strips a cylinder head can be an expensive error to put right, while at the other end of the scale you do really want to make sure that wheel nuts are tightening as much as a manufacturer recommends.

-So there you go.
-Not rocket science, but a little tip to make sure that any home maintenance you carry out on your scooter is finished securely so that you enjoy the ride!
+So there you have it.
+Using a torque wrench is not rocket science, but a little tip to make sure that any home maintenance you carry out on your scooter is finished securely so that you enjoy the ride!

 If you want to know more about motorcycle maintenance check out: